Miguel A. Mosteiro, PhD

 Research

-I am Associate Professor in the Seidenberg School of Computer Science and Information Systems at Pace University.
+I am Computer Science Professor and Assistant Chair in the Seidenberg School of Computer Science and Information Systems at Pace University.
 My research interests are in various aspects of algorithms, from theoretical analysis to experimental algorithms.
 Specific areas of my research include algorithms for highly dynamic networks, the application of game theory and reinforcement learning to crowd computing, and online and reallocation algorithms for cloud computing and radio networks.
-This year, I serve as Editorial Board member of The Computer Journal, PC member of ESA 2023 and IEEE ISPA 2023.
-I am the co-Director of the Applied Algorithmic Thinking Club (@club).
+I serve as Editorial Board member of Oxford The Computer Journal.
+This year, I serve in the Technical Program Committee of IEEE HPCC 2024.

 Honors: